The Ultimate Guide to Tiered Commission

 Step 1: Set sales quotas

-Sales quotas are time-bound and quantitative targets that your sales team must achieve in order to earn commissions.
+Sales quotas are time-bound and quantitative targets your sales team must achieve to earn commissions.

 Here are a few examples: